matisayu/sortingvisualization/README.md

 ## About The Project

 <p align="left">
-  This project is still being improved on.
-The rough copy "temp.py" is my basic prototype with comments for my own purposes.
+  This sorting visualization is created in Python with Spyder and matplotlib.
+A live demo will be available soon.

   </p>